awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 1. In this `settings.xml` file, use the preceding `settings.xml` format as a guide to declare the repositories you want Maven to pull the build and plugin dependencies from instead\.

-1. In the `install` phase of your build project, instruct AWS CodeBuild to copy your `settings.xml` file to the build environment's `/root/.m2` directory\.
+1. In the `install` phase of your build project, instruct CodeBuild to copy your `settings.xml` file to the build environment's `/root/.m2` directory\.
 For example, consider the following snippet from a `buildspec.yml` file that demonstrates this behavior\.

    ```
    version 0.2